Contains Nuts (in garnish only)

 Curated this dish through the idea that substituting a whole grain like pearl barley instead of the traditional short grain arborio rice would increase this entrees nutritional value by incorporating higher amounts of protein, fiber, Vitamin B, iron and zinc.
-Paired with the dynamic trio of truffle, wild mushrooms and asparagus, this dish nourishes your body and packs in layers of flavour.
+Paired with the dynamic trio of truffle, wild mushrooms and asparagus, this dish nourishes your body and packs in layers of flavor.

 Follow timing on MANNA package, this time varies by +/- 3 minutes depending on the level of your simmer and how cold your fridge is.
 You want to ensure that the internal temperature reaches about 165°F/74°C, piping hot.
 Plate risotto in preferred dish with desired quantity, top with truffle mushroom asparagus mixture & garnish with our in house made almond parm.
 Add extra truffle oil or truffle salt if you have these items on hand, you can never have enough truffle!
 Also tops beautifully with some arugula.